Tarmean/tarmean.github.io/mutable_lenses.md

 ## Footnotes

-[^1]: Some people will give me side-eye about the `M ()` type.
+<b id="f1">1</b> : Some people will give me side-eye about the `M ()` type.
 The algorithm relies on deferring invariants so valid-by-construction types don't work.
 And extracting small named invariant-repairing functions is good for readability, actually.
-Thank you for coming to my ~~TED talk~~ tangent.
+Thank you for coming to my ~~TED talk~~ tangent. [↩](#a1)

-[^2]: Update: Apparently the native codegen isn't smart enough.
-This should also affect e.g. unboxed vectors if you only use some fields
+<b id="f2">2</b>Update: Apparently the native codegen isn't smart enough.
+This should also affect e.g. unboxed vectors if you only use some fields  [↩](#a2)